hugoles/hugoles/README.md

+### Hey ya

-### Hey ya, you can call me Huggy, i'm a Software Engineer.
+you can call me Huggy, i'm a Software Engineer.

 <!--
 **hugoles/hugoles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on -->